 3. Outdated system knowledge

 Think of technology as a language.
 If people stop speaking a language, it will soon die out.
-The same is true of legacy systems.
+The same is true of IT systems.
 As software or hardware becomes outdated, the number of people who are able to effectively work with the technology diminishes.

 4. Limited scalability

 A piece of technology can also be considered a legacy system if it no longer meets the needs of a business.
-Even if the software continues to be updated and widely used by other companies, if your specific needs outgrow it, then it will cause the same problems as other legacy systems.
-Company’s can outgrow systems if their datasets increase or they expand into a new domain.
+Even if the system continues to be updated and widely used by other companies, if your specific needs outgrow it, then it will cause the same problems as other legacy systems.

+Companies can outgrow systems if their datasets increase or they expand into a new domain.
 Software needs to scale with you, or it will become obsolete.
 If legacy systems are based on physical, on-prem servers, they may also have limited scalability.
 This is because of the cost of new hardware and the space needed to run it.
 With inflexible scalability, it can be difficult to meet changing customer or market needs.

-Legacy system examples
+Legacy systems examples

 Legacy financial systems